Mohan (actor)

-Mohan (born 10 May 1956) is an Indian actor, known for his works predominantly in Tamil cinema.
-He has also acted in some Telugu, Kannada and Malayalam films.
+Mohan (born 10 May 1956), is an Indian actor, known for his works predominantly in Tamil cinema.
+Besides Tamil films, he has also acted in some Telugu, Kannada and Malayalam films.
 Mohan is also known as "Kokila Mohan" after his debut film Kokila (1977), and "Mic Mohan" from numerous roles playing singers using microphones.
 In 1982, he received the Filmfare Award for Best Tamil Actor for his work in Payanangal Mudivathillai.
+One of the most successful Tamil film stars of the 1980s, he faced career setbacks in the 1990s and his film appearances have been intermittent since.

 Career

 After Kannada movie Kokila, Mohan starred in a Malayalam movie titled Madalasa (1978).
 Furthermore, immediately after the success of the Malayalam movie, Mohan went on to sign a Telugu film by Bapu titled Thoorpu Velle Railu (1979), which was a remake of the Tamil film Kizhakke Pogum Rail.
 Then, he featured in Moodu Pani (1980), which is based on psychology.
 It made a good collection in the box-office of Tamil industry.
 Mohan attained the status of a Silver Jubilee Star.
 He was recognized as the Rajendra Kumar of Tamil cinema during the 1980s after his success.

 After that Mohan was introduced in the Tamil film Nenjathai Killathe (1980) by director Mahendran.
 The film ran for a year and won the National Film Award for Best Feature Film in Tamil.
 After his films began to be either silver jubilee or over 200 days most of the time.
 He became a star in Payanangal Mudivathillai (1982) winning the Filmfare Award for Best Actor – Tamil.

 He donned one of his best performances in the critically acclaimed Tamil romantic drama film, Mouna Ragam (1986) directed by Mani Ratnam.

 He tried hard to stage a comeback by producing, directing besides playing the lead role in a movie titled Anbulla Kadhalukku (1999).
 Unfortunately, his bad luck continued and the movie disappeared from the box office without any trace.
 Mohan stated that when not acting, he is busy producing television serials like Acham Madam Nanam, Selvangal, Hasiyaramayana and Brindavanam.

 He declined to do the role of Jayam Ravi's father in Unakkum Enakkum (2006), which was later played by K. Bhagyaraj.
 Mohan again played the hero after a hiatus of 9 years in Sutta Pazham released in 2008.
 The film was a low budget fare which helped the producer and distributors enjoy the profit.
 Mohan also done Ashokavana (2017), a Kannada film as hero, but the film remain unreleased.

 Mohan's Civic Cinema has already produced Thalappavu (2008), the Prithviraj-Lal starrer, the debut directorial venture of popular actor Madhupal.
 Mohan made a comeback to Tamil cinema after 13 years with Haraa, an action drama (2024) and later appeared along with Vijay in The Greatest of All Time (2024) and received praises for his acting as the main antagonist.